Dearness Allowance (DA) - Definition, Types & DA Calculation

 The DA for bank employees is based on CPI points.
 The current DA percentage sits at 41.16% from February to April 2023.

-The Pay Commission was set up by the Indian government to assess and update the salaries of central government and public sector employees on a regular basis.
+The Indian government set up the Pay Commission to assess and update the salaries of central government and public sector employees on a regular basis.
 All the components that form an employee's total salary are considered when making these revisions.

 The Pay Commission is fully responsible for salary revisions when considering these components.
 They also calculate the multiplication factor or fitment factor from time to time.